-- " Higher Drinking Water Standards the implementation of higher treatment standards by the new water regulator is very possible.
-They are currently unknown but through Wellington Water will continue to engage with Taumata Arowai on the emerging standards and the investment required to meet them. - " Growth exceeds expectations an issue that would affect most infrastructure areas but higher summer demand when river levels are low already causes restrictions on use makes the impact even greater for the provision of Drinking Water.
+- Higher Drinking Water Standards the implementation of higher treatment standards by the new water regulator is very possible.
+They are currently unknown but through Wellington Water will continue to engage with Taumata Arowai on the emerging standards and the investment required to meet them. - Some of the provision of Drinking Water.
+Growth exceeds expectations an issue that would affect most infrastructure areas but higher summer demand when river levels are low already causes restrictions on use makes the impact even greater for the provision of Drinking Water.